Algebraic Winding Numbers: Introduction

-The statement of Theorem \ref{thm:roots_on_sides} in the case of polynomials (instead of rational functions) comes from \cite[Theorem 5.1]{Eis}.
-The proof proposed by \cite{Eis} had a flaw related to the fact that the auxiliary product formula (\ref{eqn_auxiliar}) we discuss in Section \ref{sec:auxiliar_product_formula} (see \cite[Theorem 4.5]{Eis}) does not hold in full generality (see Example \ref{ex:1} below).
-For a polynomial $F$ which does not vanish on the boundary of $\Gamma$, the proof of Theorem \ref{thm:roots_on_sides} has already been fixed (see details in \cite[Lemma 20 and Theorem 39]{PerRoy}); but to our best knowledge, Theorem \ref{thm:roots_on_sides} for a polynomial $F$ with roots on the edges of $\Gamma$, was not proved yet.
+The proof in \cite{Eis} of Theorem \ref{thm:from_Eis} (\cite[Theorem 5.1]{Eis}) has a flaw related to the fact that the auxiliary product formula (\cite[Theorem 4.5]{Eis}) does not hold in full generality (we will discuss the topic of the auxiliary product formula in Section \ref{sec:auxiliar_product_formula}).
+For a polynomial $F$ which does not vanish on the boundary of $\Gamma$, the proof of Theorem \ref{thm:from_Eis} can be fixed easily (see details in \cite[Lemma 20 and Theorem 39]{PerRoy}); but to the best of our knowledge, Theorem \ref{thm:from_Eis} for a polynomial $F$ with roots on the edges of $\Gamma$, was not proved yet.